G2Lab/PanMixer/README.md

 This toolkit is designed to run in a cluster environment and currently supports execution via `slurm` using `sbatch`.

+## Code Availability
+This repository contains the full code used to generate the results in the manuscript "Privacy-Preserving Pangenome Graphs".
+All scripts required for reproducing the experiments are included in this repository.

 ---

 ## Overview